ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 advisory role; final authority to remove encumbrances rests with the collection.

+## Encumbrance Name

-**Encumbrance Name:** Encumbrances are described with a name.
+ Encumbrances are described with a name.
 This name should be as general as possible with the aim of avoiding separate encumbrances when the encumbrancer and the encumbering action are the same.
 (If possible, additional specimens should be added to existing